Table of Contents

 The majority of ex-pats who relocate to Turkey do so for the sun and great retirement opportunities.
 Thousands of ex-pats work in Turkey, and many more are attempting to migrate to take advantage of job possibilities.
 Turkey’s restrictive approach to providing work licenses has long been a stumbling block for foreign nationals.
 Because of the country’s high unemployment rate, the government is still cautious to award too many of these valued pieces of paperwork, despite improvements in bureaucracy.

-It is a challenging task to make a fresh start overseas and much more difficult even to find work that will support you in a nation where one does not know its cultural values and its vocabulary.
-Being a bridge from East to West with unbelievable archaeological and cultural beauty, Turkey is a hot area for expats who would like to experience going and immediately beginning a new life in a different country.
+It’s a challenging task to make a fresh start overseas and much more difficult even to find work that will support you in a nation where one doesn’t know its cultural values and its vocabulary.
+Being a bridge from East to West with unbelievable archaeological and cultural beauty, Turkey is a hot area for ex-pats who would like to experience going and immediately beginning a new life in a different country.

 Could You Find A Job Without Learning Turkish in Turkey?

 It’s indeed possible to get by without knowing Turkish if you stay at one of the hotels where numerous locals speak English.
 In reality, many ex-pats find that when they try to speak in English, they are greeted with Turkish friends and colleagues who wish to converse in English since they are also learning a new language.
 Many ex-pats engage a management firm or have formed strong relationships with local individuals who interpret for them in the case of government departments or public relations.
 When an ex-pat is considering working in Turkey, knowing the local language, Turkish, is very helpful.